 The iPhone 12 supports all flavors of 5G (low-band, mid-band, and high frequency ultra-wide band), making the phone future proof for years to come.
 As AT&T continues to roll out their 5G nationwide network (low band) across the US, you can rest assured that whenever AT&T 5G arrives in your city, your iPhone 12 will be ready for it.

-Prices for a new iPhone 12 start at $799 (64GB), but if you want the best deal, you’ll want to wait for gently used models to start showing up on Swappa.
-By the time you read this, there’s a good chance there will already be a few available in the marketplace, so head on over to find the best iPhone 12 deals.
+Prices for a new iPhone 12 start at $799 (64GB), but if you want the best deal, you’ll want to check for gently used models to arrive on Swappa.
+In fact, there’s a good chance there are already plenty available in the marketplace, so head on over to find the best iPhone 12 prices around.

 Best premium 5G phone: iPhone 12 Pro